An extremely scarce & original Arts & Crafts "pub" poster print;

-designed by CFA Voysey & also hand coloured by Voysey himself.
+designed and also hand coloured/finished by CFA Voysey himself.

 Housed in what appears to be its original simple oak frame; now rebacked with acid free paper.